Kick off Summer with 5 Boro PicNYC on May 29, 2021

-Food Karma Projects – the producers of Pig Island NYC and Brisket King NYC – are bringing you the ultimate memorial day barbecue.
-Join us on Saturday, May 29th for a full day of live music, whole hog barbecue, vegetarian dishes and plenty of drinks.
-We are currently signing up sauce makers and sponsors to participate in the event.
-Tickets will be available to purchase starting February 1, 2021.
+Food Karma Projects – the producers of Pig Island NYC and Brisket King NYC – are bringing you the ultimate Memorial Day barbecue and picnic.
+Join us on Saturday, May 29th for an all inclusive food and drink experience with live music, barbecue, vegetarian dishes, grilled cheese, hot sauce and plenty of drinks.
+All inclusive tickets are on sale now.

-This farm-to-chef culinary event will feature sustainably raised heritage breed hogs and top chefs from across the country, bringing 5 Boro PicNYC to the next level.
-Plus – sauces to sample and purchase and plenty of local beer and hard cider to quench your thirst.
+This farm-to-chef culinary event will feature top chefs and pitmasters from across the country, bringing 5 Boro PicNYC to the next level.
+Sample and purchase sauces from Sauce King NYC 2020 winners then quench your thirst with samples of signature cocktails, spirts, craft beer, hard cider, spiked seltzer and wine.
 It’s all happening at the historical Snug Harbor Cultural Center in Staten Island.
-Ride the ferry to flavor and kick off summer at this all-inclusive Memorial Day weekend festival.
+Ride the ferry to flavor and kick off summer at this all-inclusive Memorial Day weekend festival featuring killer barbecue and great vegetarian dishes.